Happiness is not something you postpone for the future; it is something you design for the present.– Jim Rohn

 I told my husband I had a bulging disc again, and he had to pack up the entire camp by himself.
-As we drove home, I was lost in thought–desperately trying to come up with a reason or solution for being so out of shape, so miserable, unhealthy, and out of control.
+As we drove home, I was lost in thought–desperately trying to come up with a reason or solution for being so out of shape, so miserable, unhealthy, and a slave to alcohol.

 I was actually miserable.
-I was totally out of shape, my whole body hurt, I was eating out of control, and drinking way out of control.
+I was totally out of shape, my whole body hurt, and I was eating out of control, and drinking way out of control, enslaved to the bottle.
 I was usually a little unhappy (unless I was drunk) and always extremely stressed out.
 Since my life was acceptable by most standards, I could never figure out what was wrong.
 I was just anxious and dissatisfied and always felt guilty for not being genuinely grateful for my life.

 I always thought it would have been easier if I had some dramatic, undeniable sign of distress.
 An after-school-special-esque showing up for work drunk, or losing my job, or drinking away all our money.
 Or getting diabetes or cancer or something that forced me to face my problems.